DarylCheong/GA-Capstone/README.md

 The **Total_Siebel** column was previously shown to be highly correlated to the **Total_Days** column, so that too will be removed.

-Due to the number of categorical features in our dataset, we will utilize pandas' **get_dummies** function to create 38 new dummy variables to replace the original categorical columns.
-This new set of dummy variables can be then concatenated with the original dataset to create a new dataset which we will use in our predictions.
+Due to the number of categorical features in our dataset, we will create 38 new dummy variables to replace the original categorical columns.
+This new set of dummy variables is then concatenated with the original dataset to create a new dataset to be used our predictions.
 ```
 cat_dummy = pd.get_dummies(cars2[cat_columns], drop_first=True)
 cars2.drop(cat_columns, axis=1, inplace=True)
 cars2 = pd.concat([cars2, cat_dummy], axis=1)
 ```
-With this new dataset, we are now ready to commence building our predictive models.
+With pre-processing completed, we are now ready to commence building our predictive models.

 # Part 2 Predict Opportunity Amount
 All businesses are interested in knowing how much revenue they can make for each transaction, therefore being able to estimate the value of a sales opportunity would be very useful.
 For this project, the objective will be to predict the values in the **Amount** column and this will be accomplished through the use of Regression algorithms.
 But first, we will first need to prepare our data for model generation.